TAA Performance Reporting

 These indicators report on workers who have been determined group eligible (petition was certified), had an actual or threated separation, and received benefits or services provided funded under the TAA program.

-There is a significant time delay in the reporting of performance measures.
+For most measures, there is a significant time delay in the reporting of performance measures.
 Indicators cannot be reported until the participant exits, the relevant quarter after exit is reached, and a two quarter delay to allow for state collection and reporting of data.
 For example, FY 2018 results would be reporting on participants for Employment Rate - 2nd Quarter After Exit with participants who exited the program between October 1st, 2016 and September 30th, 2017 (four quarters after the period).

 |Five* Primary Indicators of Performance||Detail|